-moe.down returned to its original home last weekend at Snow Ridge in the Tug Hill Plateau town, Turin, after a one-year hiatus.
+moe.down 17 took place at its original home July 4-6, 2019, at Snow Ridge in the Tug Hill Plateau town, Turin, following a one-year hiatus.
 The Independence Day weekend featured steamy temperatures and equally scorching sets.

 The host band performed seven sets over the course of three days, as well as stints with side projects and sit-ins throughout.
 This festival has always been a family-oriented affair and this year’s moe.down proved no different — from guest spots from moe. bassist Rob Derhak’s kids to drummer Vinnie Amico’s dedication of a cover of the Allman Brothers’ “Blue Sky,” to his daughter, who was celebrating her 19th birthday over the weekend. moe.down XVII was the family affair it has always set out to be.